Green Smoothie Gourmet

 Exceptional nutrition.
 This pizza crust made with cauliflower as the base is lower in calories and fat than any traditional pizza crust.
 In addition, it is higher in protein and fiber and nutrients.
 Cauliflower alone is high in anti-oxidants, as well as a source of protein, vitamin C, vitamin K, beta-carotene, and boosts optimum digestion and detoxes as well!

 Low carb pizza crust.
-With only 11g carbs and 8g of fiber, this pizza crust is considered low carb.
+With only 19g carbs and 11g of fiber, this pizza crust is considered low carb.

 High in protein.
-Thanks to the use of almond flour, the crust provides a high dose of protein.
+Thanks to the use of almond flour, the crust provides 11g of protein.

 Ingredients